fandango-fuzzer/fandango/evaluation/protocol_testing_eval/experiments/README.md

 ## Aggregation
 - Run `merge_coverage.sh` to aggregate all grammar coverage reports for each target.
 Writes to `./median_coverage`.
+  - the folder `./median_coverage/msgs` contains the merged median coverage reports for the `input grammar coverage`.
+  - the folder `./median_coverage/overall` contains the merged median coverage reports for the `full interaction coverage`.
 - `scoped_coverage.py` prints the code coverage for each target based on throughput run nr 1.
 It prints two numbers:
   - unscoped: The actual reached statement and branch coverage on each target including the entire code base (including dependencies, unit tests and unrelated extensions).
   - scoped: Statement and branch coverage scoped to files, that handle the protocol path as defined in the grammar.